OakCityLabs/Endpoint/README.md

 #### URL Request

 This method returns a URLRequest generated from the attributes of the Endpoint object.
-The request is suitable for passing directly to URLSession.
-For pageable endpoints, you can specify the page requested (with '1' based indexin).
-You can also pass any extra header information to be included in the request.
+You can pass this request directly to URLSession.
+For pageable endpoints, you can specify the page requested (with '1' based indexing).
+The function also accepts any extra header information to be add to the request.

 ```swift
 open func urlRequest(page: Int = 1, extraHeaders: [String: String] = [:]) -> URLRequest?